 PTFE and "The Teflon Flu"

-PTFE is an inert, nonstoxic substance at room temperature and up to about 400F.
+PTFE is an inert, nonstoxic substance at room temperature and up to 392F.
 You could swallow a spoonful of it and it would pass through your body unchanged.
+In fact, PTFE is used in artificial body parts because it is so stable and non-reactive.

-However, PTFE begins to degrade at temperatures as low as 392F, and begins to release toxic fumes at around 492F.
+Sounds safe, right?
+But remember that PTFE begins to degrade at temperatures as low as 392F, and begins to release toxic fumes around 492F.
 These temps are well below the melting point of 620F.

 These numbers may vary according to the brand of PTFE, but not by much.
 For the sake of health and safety, you can pretty much trust that PTFE is safe up to about 400F, and will begin to break down at temps higher than that, with 500F being way too hot for safe use.